 Civics and the American Founding Program

-A program of graduate courses designed to help teachers respond to the new Illinois civics requirement for high school students, offered through the Master of Liberal Studies Program of Lake Forest College.
+A series of graduate courses designed to help teachers respond to the new Illinois civics requirement for high school students, offered through the Master of Liberal Studies Program of Lake Forest College.

 Civics and the American Founding program brings together small groups of high school teachers in special graduate seminars, led by members of the faculty of Lake Forest College’s Master of Liberal Studies program.
 These seminars focus on key issues and documents of political thought that have shaped our nation’s history.
 Support for this program, including grants to cover all tuition costs, is provided by the Jack Miller Center through the Harvey L. Miller Founding Civics Initiative.